Bjorn-Strom/FSS/public/documentation/Combinators.md

 Combinators can be used when you want to style something depending on selector relationships.
 There are 4 combinators all of them supported by Fss.
+These can be used to select with Html tags, Classnames or Ids.

 If you want even more information about combinators or where these examples come from you can take a look at this [article](https://blog.logrocket.com/what-you-need-to-know-about-css-combinators/)